JenniferZhan0415/JenniferZhan0415/README.md

 - Responsive Web Design Developer Certification from freeCodeCamp

 ## Get in Touch 📮
-Feel free to connect with me:
+Feel free to reach out: I’m eager to explore new opportunities and collaborations.
 - Email: jennifer.zhan.2015@gmail.com
 - LinkedIn: www.linkedin.com/in/xuanyizhan